 Continuing His teaching about the Sabbath through Moses, God added, “‘Therefore the children of Israel shall keep the Sabbath, to observe the Sabbath throughout their generations as a perpetual covenant.
 It is a sign between Me and the children of Israel forever; for in six days the LORD made the heavens and the earth, and on the seventh day He rested and was refreshed’” (Exodus 31:16-17).

-The example of Jesus Christ and the apostles
+The Sabbath sign in the New Testament: the example of Jesus and the apostles

-When Christ came to earth, He observed the seventh-day Sabbath: “So He came to Nazareth, where He had been brought up.
+When Jesus Christ came to earth the first time, He observed the seventh-day Sabbath: “So He came to Nazareth, where He had been brought up.
 And as His custom was, He went into the synagogue on the Sabbath day, and stood up to read” (Luke 4:16).

-Jesus Christ’s disciples and the first-century Christians also continued to remember the Sabbath:
+Jesus Christ’s apostles and the first-century Christians also continued to remember the Sabbath:

 - “So when the Jews went out of the synagogue, the Gentiles begged that these words might be preached to them the next Sabbath.
 Now when the congregation had broken up, many of the Jews and devout proselytes followed Paul and Barnabas, who, speaking with them, persuaded them to continue in the grace of God.
 On the next Sabbath almost the whole city came together to hear the word of God” (Acts 13:42-44).